TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Migrate.rst

    This file is necessary, in order to determine required information, like vendor, package name and supported TYPO3 version.

 #.
+Add mandatory :file:`Documentation/Settings.cfg`, see :ref:`settings-cfg`

+   If this file does not exist, your documentation will get rendered, but the title will not be displayed in the left sidebar.

+#.
 Add new webhook, see :ref:`webhook`

    The legacy webhook is no longer necessary, as explained in